mohamad-tohidi/texttools/README.md

 - **Categorizer** → Zero-finetuning text categorization for fast, scalable classification.
 - **Keyword Extractor** → Identify the most important keywords in a text.
-- **Merger** → Merge the provided questions, preserving all the main points
+- **Question Merger** → Merge the provided questions, preserving all the main points
-- **NER (Named Entity Recognition)** → Extract people, places, organizations, and other entities.
+- **NER (Named Entity Recognition) Extractor** → Extract people, places, organizations, and other entities.
 - **Question Detector** → Determine whether a text is a question or not.
+- **Question Generator From Text** → Generate high-quality, context-relevant questions from provided text.
-- **Question Generator** → Generate high-quality, context-relevant questions.
+- **Question Generator From Subject** → Generate high-quality, context-relevant questions from a subject.
 - **Rewriter** → Rewrite text while preserving meaning or without it.
 - **Summarizer** → Condense long passages into clear, structured summaries.
 - **Translator** → Translate text across multiple languages, with support for custom rules.

+---

+## 🔍 `with_analysis` Mode

+The `with_analysis=True` flag enhances the tool's output by providing a detailed reasoning chain behind its result.
+This is valuable for debugging, improving prompts, or understanding model behavior.

+**Please be aware:** This feature works by making an additional LLM API call for each tool invocation, which will **effectively double your token usage** for that operation.

 ---